Bayesian inference: Probability of a hypothesis

 Suppose there are two full bowls of cookies.
 Bowl #1 has 10 chocolate chip and 30 plain cookies, while bowl #2 has 20 of each.
-Our friend Fred picks a bowl at random, and then picks a cookie at random.
-We may assume there is no reason to believe Fred treats one bowl differently from another, likewise for the cookies.
+Fred picks a bowl at random and then picks a cookie at random, which means that there is no reason to believe Fred treats one bowl differently from another, likewise for the cookies.
 The cookie turns out to be a plain one.
-How probable is it that Fred picked it out of bowl #1?
+As to how probable it is that Fred picked it out of bowl #1, that is an example of a Bayesian inference-approachable problem.

 Intuitively, it seems clear that the answer should be more than a half, since there are more plain cookies in bowl #1.
 The precise answer is given by Bayes' theorem.
 Let $H_1$ correspond to bowl #1, and $H_2$ to bowl #2.

 It is given that the bowls are identical from Fred's point of view, thus $P(H_1)=P(H_2)$, and the two must add up to 1, so both are equal to 0.5.